For the last six and a half years, my husband and I have been dreaming up a home.

-It was a library.
-Images of a globe and a spiral staircase, the scent of leather binding and ancient pages, a hearth, deep chairs and high, stained-glass windows.
+Images of a globe and a spiral staircase.
+The scent of leather binding and ancient pages.
+A hearth.
+Deep chairs and high, stained-glass windows.
 A secret turning bookcase.
 While I wouldn’t say the idea of a library is what brought us together, I can say it’s about as old as our relationship, and once we decided to get married it morphed into a house.

 Typically, when you talk “dream house,” you’re talking conventional building: stick frame, sheet rock.
 But the conventional model isn’t our cup of tea, and we're pretty passionate about tea.

 For one thing, the conventional houses of our age are kind of soulless.
 They're too empty.
 I’ve always been compelled by smaller spaces.
 Newlyweds in our first apartment, we slept in the walk-in closet because to me, it felt like a lair.
 This childhood instinct for coziness and secrecy has never gone away, and aside from the closets, I see nothing in the conventional house that speaks to it.

 Then, what about the squirrels?
 In the book Root Cellaring, Mike and Nancy Bubel open with these words from Jerry Minnich: